cryshansen/cryshansen.github.io/_projects/drupal-projects.md

 related_publications: true
 ---

+### Introduction
 I specialize in crafting powerful content-driven sites with Drupal.
 From  theme and module development to complex migrations and views customization, my Drupal work is backed by a deep understanding of structured content and accessibility best practices.

 Key Projects: